-Our VLSI and VHDL course is planned to meet modern VLSI industry demands and students are trained into various domains of chip design through class room training and lab practices in the followed by industry.
-After this course students will be practically proficient and job ready in various aspects of VLSI Logic Design and Physical Design.
+Our VLSI and VHDL course are planned to meet modern VLSI industry demands and students are trained into various domains of chip design through classroom training and lab practices in the followed by industry.
+After this course, students will be practically proficient and job ready in various aspects of VLSI Logic Design and Physical Design.
 There will be class assignments, Labs and Practice examples to make you more confident in this field

 +12 years Experience in Service Industries